dohomi/storyblok-generate-ts/README.md

 * 1.10.2 Minor type adjustment for internal stories
 * 1.11.0 Improve Payload of main script (thanks to @scmx)
 * 1.12.0 Fixes an error when filter_content_type is not an array (thanks to @juanpasolano)
+* 1.13.0 Merged multilink story fieldtype and single options (credits to @juanpasolano and @markus-gx)